 Create a plan for your blog.
 How often do are you going to blog?
 What are you going to blog about?
 Write down around 30 blog post ideas and create an editorial calendar using the calendar template in Google Sheets.
 This means you simply put a date to when a post is going to be published.

 If you think you don’t have too many good blog post ideas right now, just start with the ones that seem the most promising.
 Trust me, as you go, you’ll come up with new ideas.
 I come up with at least one good blog post idea every day.
 Ideas are easy to come up with, we’re creative beings.
 Executing is the hard part.

 Once you’ve come up with 10-15 good blog post ideas, write them in WordPress.
 And write from the perspective of a beginner – think about the time you were wondering or struggling with the same thing.
 What questions did you ask yourself (or Google)?
 Write about that and cover the topic in good detail.

 Make sure to format your content properly, so that people can read it easily.
-That means, use paragraphs, titles, bold, italic and even colors to make a point.
+That means, use paragraphs, headings, bullet points, bold, italic and even colors to make a point.

 Step 5: Promote Your Blog

 There are approximately 500 million blogs right now (source).
 Muhahaha <- an evil laugh, because it sounds like a made-up number.
 I might as well have said there are gazillion blogs in the world as we speak.